Spiral renormalization group flow and universal entanglement spectrum of the non-Hermitian 5-state Potts model: E. Sources of error

-Working within the MPS manifold leads to different sources of errors.
+Working within the MPS manifold leads to different sources of simulation errors.
 First, the MPS representation has a finite bond dimension.
 This introduces deviations from the true wavefunction because only finite entanglement is present.
-As a result, there is a perturbation from the true critical point \cite{Huang2024}.
-This is particularly problematic for critical systems, where the ground state's correlation length diverges, and for excited states, which may violate the area law of entanglement.
+As a result, there is a perturbation from the true critical point, preventing additional precision of the fixed point \cite{Huang2024}.
+Moreover, for critical systems, where the ground state's correlation length diverges, and for excited states, which may violate the area law of entanglement, this approximation can be particularly problematic.
 The limited entanglement at the MPS boundary also introduces additional boundary effects.
-However, we confirmed that DMRG and QPA reach their bond saturation within the algorithmic tolerance for $\chi \geq 400$ and $600$, respectively, for system sizes up to $ L = 24$, regardless of the additional difficulties associated with simulating non-Hermitian models.
-For these systems, another limitation occurs.
+However, we confirmed that DMRG and QPA reach their bond saturation within (near) algorithmic tolerance for $\chi \geq 400$ and $600$, respectively, for system sizes up to $ L = 24$, regardless of the additional difficulties associated with simulating non-Hermitian models.

+However, even for these smaller system sizes, another limitation may occur.
 The ordering of the singular values used in the DMRG algorithm is no longer a direct representation of the non-Hermitian entanglement from $\rho_{RL}$.
 The true entanglement spectrum consists of the eigenvalues $e_i$ of the density matrix, which we calculate for an MPS using the method explained in the main text.
 To investigate how well this MPS ansatz can find the true entanglement structure of non-Hermitian systems, we look at the difference between the singular values $s_i$ of the ground state wavefunction $\ket{\psi_R}$ and eigenvalues of the corresponding density matrix.
 In Hermitian systems, these are related by $s_i^2 = e_i$.
 In non-Hermitian systems, the singular values will remain real, and the eigenvalues can become complex.
 We show in \autoref{fig:svd_evd} (a) the square of the singular values of the ground state wavefunction $\ket{\psi_R}$, together with the singular and eigenvalues of the density matrix $\rho_{RL}$, of the ground state at the middle of an $L= 24$ chain at the critical point $\lambda_c = 0.0788 + 0.0603i$.
 These are ordered by largest real part.
 We also plot the absolute value of the real and imaginary parts of every eigenvalue.
 Furthermore, this graph is nearly identical throughout the bulk, indicating that the boundary effects have little influence on the entanglement structure.